Community

 2. Recycling: waste in the form of quartz sand will be moved off site and sold to the construction industry to the extent possible.

 3. Putting waste back where it came from: we plan to use the so-called “Avoca” method which fills the excavated areas back up with waste material as we go.
 We estimate that up to 90% of the mined-out void can be backfilled like this.
-In addition to being an efficient form of storage, backfilling adds structural integrity and minimises any risk of any potential subsidence.
+In addition to being an efficient form of storage, backfilling also improves the structural integrity of the rock.

 Why